PrensesMTN/PIC101/README.md

 # PICBASIC
 PIC programming journey
+- Welcome to the world of embedded systems and programming!

 # Assembly and PIC Programming Examples

 This GitHub repository contains examples for those who want to learn programming in Assembly language and develop applications on PIC microcontrollers.
 These examples will help you get started in the world of microcontroller programming and enhance your fundamental programming skills.